ychenfang/ychenfang.github.io/_pages/about.md

   - /about.html
 ---

 I am a third year Ph.D. student in the Department of Mathematics at the University of California, Berkeley.
 I am co-advised by Prof. [James Demmel](https://people.eecs.berkeley.edu/~demmel/) and Prof. [Javad Lavaei](https://lavaei.ieor.berkeley.edu).
-I also work closely with Prof. [Sen Na](https://senna1128.github.io).
-I am interested in stochastic optimization, artificial intelligence, reinforcement learning, and high-performance computing.

 Prior to Berkeley, I obtained my master's degree in Computational and Applied Mathematics from the University of Chicago, where I was advised by Prof. [Mladen Kolar](https://www.chicagobooth.edu/faculty/directory/k/mladen-kolar) and Prof. [Sen Na](https://senna1128.github.io).
 I also received supervision from Prof. [Mihai Anitescu](https://stat.uchicago.edu/people/profile/mihai-anitescu/) and Prof. [Michael W. Mahoney](https://www.stat.berkeley.edu/~mmahoney/) on my master's thesis and research projects.
 I obtained my bachelor's degree in Statistics from Xiamen University with the supervision from Prof. [Yingxing Li](https://wise.xmu.edu.cn/english/info/1062/1347.htm) on my undergraduate thesis.

 ## Research Interests

 * stochastic nonlinear optimization
-* high performance computing
 * numerical linear algebra
-* high-dimensional statistics
-* reinforcement learning
-* artificial intelligence

 ## News

-* May 2026: Threes papers ([QEDBench: Quantifying the Alignment Gap in Automated Evaluation of University-Level Mathematical Proofs](https://arxiv.org/abs/2602.20629), [3DGS$^2$-TR: A Scalable Second-Order Trust-Region Method for 3D Gaussian Splatting](https://arxiv.org/abs/2602.00395), and [On the sharp input-output analysis of nonlinear systems under adversarial attacks](https://arxiv.org/abs/2505.11688)) accepted by ICML 2026.
+%* May 2026: Threes papers ([QEDBench: Quantifying the Alignment Gap in Automated Evaluation of University-Level Mathematical Proofs](https://arxiv.org/abs/2602.20629), [3DGS$^2$-TR: A Scalable Second-Order Trust-Region Method for 3D Gaussian Splatting](https://arxiv.org/abs/2602.00395), and [On the sharp input-output analysis of nonlinear systems under adversarial attacks](https://arxiv.org/abs/2505.11688)) accepted by ICML 2026.
 * Mar.
 2026: A new paper [A Trust-Region Interior-Point Stochastic Sequential Quadratic Programming Method](https://arxiv.org/abs/2603.10230) is available on arXiv and submitted.
 * Mar.
 2026: The paper [High Probability Complexity Bounds of Trust-Region Stochastic Sequential Quadratic Programming with Heavy-Tailed Noise](https://arxiv.org/abs/2503.19091) is accepted by Mathematical Programming.
 * Jan.
 2026: A new paper about Math Benchmark that I participated in [QEDBench: Quantifying the Alignment Gap in Automated Evaluation of University-Level Mathematical Proofs](https://arxiv.org/abs/2602.20629) is submitted.